alicedoherty/SWENG-project-2022/README.md

     - Create new network with RPC URL "HTTP://127.0.0.1:7545" and Chain ID "1337"
     - "Import account" using private key of first account on Ganache

+7. `localhost:3000` will render the React code, to test the React Truffle Box boiler plate code (w/ MetaMask, transactions, etc.) click the test button